 MAPS TO THE STARS —Hollywood & Vile.
-The title is a riff off that dogged cottage industry, particular to the trend end of L.A., a gig that features people hawking roadside directional guides to the homes of movie actors, mostly those in Beverly Hills.
-The idea behind this plucky entrepreneurship (nicer way to say shit-job) is to allow the curious (themselves a brew equal parts frantic, vapid and morbid*) to peek at the accursed blessed, take a selfie to show Dana back in Davenport and offer insights on the order of “I guess he/she was a switch-hitter”.
+The title is a riff off of that dogged cottage industry, particular to the trend end of L.A., a gig that features people hawking roadside directional guides to the homes of movie actors, mostly those in Beverly Hills.
+The idea behind this plucky entrepreneurship (nicer way to say shit-job) is to allow the curious (themselves a brew equal parts frantic, vapid and morbid *) to peek at the blessed/accursed, take a selfie to show Dana back in Davenport and offer insights on the order of “I guess he/she was a switch-hitter”.

 Bruce Wagner’s screenplay likewise pries at what lies hidden behind those mansion gates.
 As directed under the clinical remove of David Cronenberg, it does more than pry: it sniffs crotches, rends flesh and licks the floor, then shamelessly takes a dump.
 Thanks to the skill of the performances it’s a hypnotizing narcotic enema for 111 minutes, but to what purgative end?
 Not content to bite the hand that feeds, it pistol-whips it, indicting an entire business (not one person in this film is anyone you’d muss your hair to save from drowning) and the pay-off is….what?
 La-La is a moral cesspit?
 News flash?